Like “Little House in the Big Woods”

 How to Make Maple Syrup Snow Candy

 1. Gather up some clean, fresh snow and a pie plate or roasting pan.
-We used our cast iron skillets like they did in Little House in the Big Woods.
+We used our cast iron skillets as they did in Little House in the Big Woods.
 Pack it down.
-Our snow was VERY powdery so we had to really work to get it to pack in.
+Our snow was VERY powdery, so we had to really work to get it to pack in.
 Set it down outside or in the freezer so it stays cold if you’re not using it immediately.

 2. Pour a half cup of real maple syrup into a small saucepan.